dhanushkiren/admin-panel-nextjs/README.md

 This is a **Next.js** admin panel project styled with **Tailwind CSS**.
 It fetches and displays user data from the [Reqres API](https://reqres.in/) with features like pagination and light/dark mode toggle.

-## 🚀 Features
+## 🚀 worked Features

+- ✅ Login and Signup with JWT - Authentication.
+- ✅ Added Protected Routes.
+- ✅ Implemented Grid and Table View.
-- ✅ Fetch and display users from Reqres API
+- ✅ Fetch and display users from Reqres API.
+- ✅ Created User Modal to show user details.
+- ✅ Added logout functionality.

+## Bonus features
-- ✅ Pagination
+- ✅ Form Validation.
+- ✅ Token Expiration simulation (after 5 minutes it will logout automatically).
 - ✅ Dark/Light Mode toggle
+- ✅ Added Loading Spinner and Pagination.
-- ✅ Responsive design using Tailwind CSS
+- ✅ Responsive design using Tailwind CSS.
-- ✅ Built with App Router (`app/` directory)

 ---